Ajpantuso/ajpantuso.github.io/content/bio.md

 #### Senior Support Engineer (Sep 2020 - May 2021)

-- Expanded team and responsibilites to support a full division.
+- Expanded team and responsibilites to support a full business division.
 - Executed disaster recovery exercises with fully remote teams during the pandemic.
 - Helped define requirements for a new decentralized support